 With the proud support of close to 15,000 passionate and friendly volunteers, a spectacle of 18 sports and 7 para-sports will be contested and broadcast to a cumulative global audience of 1.5 billion.

 GC2018 will be an extraordinary event, hosted in a truly spectacular location.

 Those watching at home will enjoy a glimpse of the magic.
 Those that choose to attend will enjoy an electrifying experience they will remember for the rest of their lives.
 Long after history is written, they will forever know that they were there to Share the Dream on the Gold Coast.

-Team England are gradually announcing their athlete selection.
-GSF supported athletes in the team can be seen below:
+Team England is gradually announcing their athlete selection.
+GSF-supported athletes in the team can be seen below: